 Design 4 Drupal, Boston is a 3-day conference devoted to design, UX and front-end development for Drupal websites, as well as the business and process challenges facing Drupal teams.
-This year, we're moving back to our former home at MIT's Stata Center, 32 Vassar St, Cambridge MA.
+We're back at MIT's Stata Center, 32 Vassar St, Cambridge MA.
 A short 5-minute walk from the Kendall T stop, we'll have classrooms for sessions, workshops, and plenty of chairs and desks for BoFs and one-on-one discussions.

 Design 4 Drupal, Boston will be held at the Massachusetts Institute of Technology in the Ray and Maria Stata Center.
 The Stata Center is located in Cambridge, Massachusetts across the Charles River from Boston and adjacent to Cambridge’s Kendall Square.